Understanding Dynamic and Static Dashboards in ENA.

 Dynamic Dashboards are context specific where the contents will reflect the current context that you have selected in the Explorer.
 These dashboards can be applied to Views, Devices and other components.

 Most of the system supply dashboards are Dynamic.
-As you can see here with the
+As you can see here with the View based Summary Dashboard.
+You can change Views and leverage a single dashboard definition where the details about that View are updated automatically as you change the context.

 Also, you can select the Ports Dashboard and change the context from one of the Devices to another and the dashboard would updates accordingly.
 (In this example, we changed hq01 to hq02 and the dashboard updated automatically.)